3782291211/django-api-mongodb/Readme.md

 # API project featuring Django Rest Framework and MongoDB

 Welcome to another one of my backend projects.
 Here I have created a NoSQL web API with Django REST framework featuring full CRUD functionality and exhaustive integration testing.
-This API is built upon a document data model and is connected to document collections hosted on a MongoDB databse cluster.
+This API is built upon a document data model and is connected to document collections hosted on a MongoDB database cluster.

 Visit the link above to view the browsable API which will enable you to explore all of the API's features.